 For BXDA buildings, certain elements already exist to enhance accessibility for the space's users.
-For example, every space within the office is https://ww2.nycourts.gov/COURTS/nyc/criminal/generalinfo.shtml#BRONX_COUNTY and Supreme Court - Criminal Term located at https://ww2.nycourts.gov/courts/12jd/Bronx/Criminal/index.shtml includes a link regarding accessibility that redirects back to the main accessibility statement linked above with additional information provided at https://ww2.nycourts.gov/COURTS/12jd/ada.shtml accessible via elevator and doorways are large enough to accommodate mobility devices.
+For example, every space within the office is accessible via elevator and doorways are large enough to accommodate mobility devices.
 Employee lavatories are equipped with Americans with Disabilities Act ("ADA") compliant sinks and stalls and there is at least one gender-neutral, single-occupancy bathroom on each floor.
 Each of these are also equipped with ADA compliant features such as railings and sinks with sufficient underside clearance.
 Moreover, most general common elements on each floor are equipped with braille signage denoting floor numbers, lavatories, stairways, and other elements.